One-Way Reversible and Quantum Finite Automata with Advice: From Randomized Advice to Quantum Advice

-\s \n{\bf [Complementation]} Consider the complement of $L_1$.
-Since $M_1$ recognizes $L_1$ using $\Phi_1$ with bounded-error probability, we modify $M_1$ by exchanging the roles of ``accepting states'' and ``rejecting states'' in $Q$.
-This is possible because $M_1$ conducts a measurement only once at the end of its computation.
-It is therefore obvious that this new machine recognizes $L_1$ using $\Phi_1$ with the same success probability.
+\s \n{\bf [Complementation]} Consider the complement $\overline{L_1}$ of $L_1$.
+We modify $M_1$ by exchanging the roles of ``accepting states'' and ``rejecting states'' in $Q$.
+Since $M_1$ recognizes $L_1$ using $\Phi_1$ with bounded error probability, it is obvious that this new machine recognizes $\overline{L_1}$ using $\Phi_1$ with the same errors probability as $M_1$'s.